ml-archive/Serpent/README.md

 Primitive types do not need to have an explicit type, if Swift is able to infer it normally. `var name: String = ""` works just as well as `var name = ""`.
 Optionals will of course need an explicit type.

-**Note:** Enums you create must conform to RawRepresentable, meaning they must have an explicit type.
+> **NOTE:** Enums you create must conform to `RawRepresentable`, meaning they must have an explicit type.
 Otherwise, the parser won't know what to do with the incoming data it receives.

 #### Create your model struct or class: